REJOICE IN THE LORD ALWAYS (Part 1)

 Discover more secrets of the unceasing joy of the early disciples of Christ in spite of the hatred, opposition, tribulation or persecution they suffered for Christ’s sake in the second part of this piece.

-Prayer: My Dear Holy Spirit, teach and help me to deny myself, to take up my cross daily, and follow my Lord Jesus Christ notwithstanding the hatred, opposition, tribulation or persecution I may suffer for Christ’s sake in this fallen and evil world, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me to deny myself, to take up my cross daily, and follow my Lord Jesus Christ notwithstanding the hatred, opposition, tribulation or persecution I may suffer for Christ’s sake in this anti-Christ world, in Jesus’ name.
 Amen.